Khalili Collections: Islamic art (700–2000)

 The Khalili Collections include one of the world's most comprehensive collections of Islamic art and the largest in private hands.
 The Nasser D. Khalili Collection of Islamic Art includes 26,000 objects documenting arts from Islamic lands over a period of almost 1400 years.
 It was described in 1998 as "one of the largest and most representative collections of Quranic manuscripts in the world" and is the largest private collection.
 Khalili is motivated by a belief that Islamic art is the most beautiful, yet has been underappreciated by the wider world.
 The collection has been described as presenting art works of interest to Westerners without abstracting them away from the aesthetic standards of Islamic culture.
 Khalili defines Islamic art as "art produced by Muslim artists for Muslim patrons"; only a minority of the objects have an explicitly religious purpose.

 In addition to rare and illustrated manuscripts, the collection includes album and miniature paintings, lacquer, ceramics, glass and rock crystal, metalwork, arms and armour, jewellery, carpets and textiles, over 15,000 coins and architectural elements.
 The ceramic collection, numbering around 2,000, has been described as particularly strong in pottery of the Timurid era and also pottery of pre-Mongol Bamiyan.
 The jewellery collection includes more than 600 rings, many purely decorative but some with religious inscriptions or having a secular function, such as signet rings.
 Around two hundred objects relate to medieval Islamic science and medicine, including astronomical instruments for orienting towards Mecca, scales and weights, and supposedly magical objects intended for medical use.

 This collection was the basis in 2008 for the first comprehensive exhibition of Islamic art to be staged in the Middle East, at the Emirates Palace in Abu Dhabi.
 This was also the largest exhibition of Islamic art held anywhere up to that date.
 Exhibitions drawing exclusively from the collection have been held at Art Gallery of New South Wales in Sydney, the Institut du Monde Arabe in Paris and the Nieuwe Kerk in Amsterdam as well as at many other museums and institutions worldwide.

 The collection includes folios from manuscripts with Persian miniatures, including the Great Mongol Shahnameh (c.
 1330s), ten folios from the Shahnameh of Shah Tahmasp (c.
 1520), and 59 folios from the oldest manuscript of the Jami al-tawarikh (1314), Rashid-al-Din’s world history.
-There is also a 13th-century saddle from the era of Genghis Khan, and an astrolabe commissioned by Shah Jahan (1648–58).
+There is also a 13th-century saddle from the era of Genghis Khan, and the Khalili astrolabe made for the Mughal emperor Shah Jahan.

 The Wall Street Journal has called it the greatest collection of Islamic Art in existence.
 According to Edward Gibbs, Chairman of Middle East and India at Sotheby's, it is the best such collection in private hands.